jgallagher13/checkers/README.md

     - re-render the board

 - Check for a winner
-    - check if a player does not have any visible tokens
+    - check if a player does not have any visible tokens (the loser) and set the other player as the winner
-    - check if a player is not able to move

 - Check if a token is a king
     - check if a player has reached the last array opposite them